millearthur/mbed-os-example-lorawan-fuota/README.md

     **Note:** Compiling with ARMCC typically yields smaller binaries.

 1. Find `BUILD/YOUR_TARGET_NAME/GCC_ARM-TINY/mbed-os-example-blinky-no-rtos_update.bin`.
 This is a binary you can send over a firmware update.

+## DevEui Helper

+In order to help differenciate the devices when using the DISCO platform, a new `DEVEUI` helper file has been added.
+Since the radio used in this case does not contain a integrated DevEui, a stable Fake EUI will be generated using the Bluetooth address of the board.
+This requires to build the Bluetooth drivers for the device.

+This makes the solution quite heavy to compile, but this feature can be discarded if the board used is not the same, or if the radio module supports an integrated DevEui.

 ## Mbed OS version